Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

-The `[next_account_info](https://docs.rs/solana-program/latest/solana_program/account_info/fn.next_account_info.html)` function from the Solana crate defines how to fetch the next item in an `AccountInfo` iterator.
+The [next_account_info](https://docs.rs/solana-program/latest/solana_program/account_info/fn.next_account_info.html) function from the `solana_program` crate defines how to fetch the next item in an `AccountInfo` iterator.
 Depending on how many accounts your program expects, you will have to do this for each one.
-The `fee_payer` and `user_account` variables are type `[AccountInfo](https://docs.rs/solana-program/latest/solana_program/account_info/struct.AccountInfo.html)` that has the following properties:
+The `fee_payer` and `user_account` variables are of type [AccountInfo](https://docs.rs/solana-program/latest/solana_program/account_info/struct.AccountInfo.html) that has the following properties:

 ```rust
 pub struct AccountInfo<'a> {